WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 4. Review the results.
 The response is from EU-RTR, which is the default gateway for the London_Network.

-5. On **LON-DC1**, in the **Windows PowerShell** window, enter the following command, and then press Enter:
+5. On **LON-DC1**, in the **Windows PowerShell** window, enter the following command, and then select Enter:

    ```
    Test-NetConnection -TraceRoute TOR-SVR1.contoso.com
    ```

 6. Review the results.
-The response is from TOR-SVR1, which is the server located in Toronto.
+The response is from TOR-SVR1, which is the Toronto-based server.

 ### Task 2: Prepare LON-CL1 for troubleshooting